AusDTO/gov-au-content-guide/README.md

 To access and edit the guide go to [prose.io](http://prose.io) and sign in via your GitHub account.

+To mark-up your content, write in Markdown.
+We use the 'kramdown' (default) markdown parser, which provides a couple of nifty features.
+For a reference on what's possible see the [kramdown quick reference](http://kramdown.gettalong.org/quickref.html).

+We will document the `ui-core` and guides-specific styles available later.

 Please save into the `content-editing` branch (right-hand sidebar within prose).

 ## Developer information